Fact about me: I do not like hot weather. There, I said it.

-Four years ago on September 11th (ugh, could that date get anymore gloomy? *Chandler Bing could say it) I went to the ER in the middle of the night (for the 2nd time in a week).
+Four years ago on September 11th (ugh, could that date get anymore sad?
+As Chandler Bing would say it) I went to the ER in the middle of the night (for the 2nd time in a week).
 You see, after my firstborn arrived my immune system went bonkers and started attacking my body, mainly my colon.

 Here are some autoimmune cliff-notes:

 There are TONS of autoimmune diseases, and they all look SO DIFFERENT.
 But, what happens is that person’s autoimmune system (what fights off sickness and disease) is dysfunctional.
 Instead of fighting off the things it is supposed to fight off, it looks at other “normal” things in their bodies as an enemy/enemies.
 So in my case, when out of control, my autoimmune system thinks my colon and the food I put in my body are things that need to be attacked and rid of.
 Fun, right?
 No.

 When a person is pregnant, their body’s immune system is automatically suppressed so it doesn’t look at the baby as a foreign enemy that needs eliminated.
 Pretty cool, huh?
 But, after the person has the baby, the immune system returns to normal and then some.
 This is when the problem happens for people with autoimmune diseases.